- Are you worried that Minecraft is using the wrong GPU? Incorrect graphic settings may be the cause.

 - Select Manage 3D Settings on the left of the window.

-- To select NVIDIA GPU for all games, select the High-performance NVIDIA processor option on the Global Settings tab.
+- Select the High-performance NVIDIA processor option on the Global Settings tab.

 - Click the Add button.